awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

-1. Choose **File shares**, and choose the file share you want to forcibly delete and wait for a few seconds\.
+1. Choose **File shares**, and choose the file share that you want to forcibly delete and wait for a few seconds\.
 A delete message is displayed in the **Details** tab\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/force-delete3.png)
 **Note**
 You cannot undo the force delete operation\.

-1. In the message that appears in **Details** tab, verify the ID of the file share you want to forcibly delete, select the confirmation box, and choose **Force delete now**\.
+1. In the message that appears in the **Details** tab, verify the ID of the file share that you want to forcibly delete, select the confirmation box, and choose **Force delete now**\.

 You can also use the [DeleteFileShare](http://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DeleteFileShare.html) API operation to forcibly delete the file share\.

-## Updating a File Share<a name="update-file-share"></a>

-You can update the default file share settings, the clients allowed to connect to your file share, and the metadata defaults for your file share\.

-### Editing the File Share Settings<a name="edit-storage-class"></a>
+## Editing Storage Settings for Your File Share<a name="edit-storage-class"></a>

 You can edit the default storage class for your Amazon S3 bucket, the squash level setting, and the **Export as** option for your file share\.
 Possible **Export as** options include, for example, **Read\-write**\.